 You want to be in before it becomes a household name.

-Look, major U.S companies like Apple, Microsoft, Google, and others aren’t going to sit by and let China control their supply of chips.
+Look, major U.S. companies like Apple, Microsoft, Google and others aren’t going to sit by and let China control their supply of chips.

-They realize now they must have a supply here in America.
+They realize they’ve got to have a supply here in America.

 And if this little company I’ve told you about today helps the U.S. become self-sufficient when it comes to semiconductor chips...